 - Applicants under 18 years old may apply for a 24-month permit (must have completed a driver’s education program).

 - Applicants 18 years old or older can apply for a 12-month permit.

 - Present proof of identification, residency, and birth date.

 - Show your Social Security number.

 - If under 18, show proof of completion for Driver’s Ed.

 - Take the written knowledge exam.

 - During daylight hours.

-- Under the direct supervision of a licensed motor-driven cycle operator 21 years old or older with at least one year of driving experience.
+- Under the direct supervision of a licensed motor-driven cycle operator 21 years old or older with at least 1 year of driving experience.